 3.discussion:

-Drug reaction with eosinophilia and systemic symptoms (DRESS) Syndrome is one of the rare and potentially life-threatening adverse drug reaction usually characterised by fever, rash along with haematological abnormalities such as eosinophilia.
+Drug reaction with eosinophilia and systemic symptoms (DRESS) Syndrome is one of the rare and potentially life-threatening adverse drug reaction usually characterized by fever, rash along with hematological abnormalities such as eosinophilia.
 It can also sometimes involve internal organs most commonly the liver.
 It usually takes 2 -6 weeks for the body to develop symptoms after initiation of suspected drug making it difficult to diagnose at early stage.
-Here, our patient developed fever, generalised erythematous skin lesions, eosinophilia and as objective evidence, elevated LFTs after long term exposure to carbamazepine.
+Here, our patient developed fever, generalized erythematous skin lesions, eosinophilia and as objective evidence, elevated LFTs after long term exposure to carbamazepine.
 Carbamazepine is an anti-epileptic drug that has a higher risk of developing hypersensitivity reactions, i.e., Dress syndrome.
-Clinical manifestations of this patient co-relates with established diagnostic features of DRESS along with objective evidence of elevated LFTs, rashes and haematological abnormalities.
+Clinical manifestations of this patient correlates with established diagnostic features of DRESS along with objective evidence of elevated LFTs, rashes and hematological abnormalities.
 Elevated ALT, AST and bilirubin indicate significant hepatic involvement, which is considered as severe complication of DRESS.
 Negative hepatitis tests, dengue, malaria test and normal USG abdomen helped to rule out other possible causes of liver injury and strengthen the diagnosis of drug-induced liver injury secondary to DRESS.
 A therapeutic intervention in this case was the discontinuation of carbamazepine, which was the main suspected factor to cause DRESS.
 Supportive as well as hepatoprotective therapy, including N-acetylcysteine and ursodeoxycholic acid improved patients’ abnormal LFTs.
 Substituting carbamazepine with levitriacetam was a rational choice.
 A series of follow-up investigations clearly showed marked improvement of liver enzymes and bilirubin levels confirming improvement of patients' clinical status.
-To emphasise on ADR Naranjo causality score of 7 categorised ADR as probable indicating carbamazepine as the most responsible causative agent.
+To emphasize on ADR Naranjo causality score of 7 categorized ADR as probable indicating carbamazepine as the most responsible causative agent.

 4. Conclusion:

 Our case report demonstrates that carbamazepine can cause severe hypersensitivity reaction such as DRESS syndrome associated with hepatic impairment.
-This, if untreated or not recognised early may lead to a serious life-threatening condition.
+This, if untreated or not recognized early may lead to a serious life-threatening condition.
 Discontinuation of carbamazepine along with supportive therapy emphasizes importance of early detection, prevention of suspected drug and appropriate alternative medication selection helped patient to recover during early stage.
 Regular monitoring of LFTs, treatment chart analysis plays an important role in preventing life -threatening complications.
-It also emphasises the importance of clinical pharmacist in ADR detection, causality assessment, drug selection and follow-up monitoring.
+It also emphasizes the importance of clinical pharmacists in ADR detection, causality assessment, drug selection and follow-up monitoring.
 Early diagnosis, rational selection of drugs and multidisciplinary approach in patient care plays important role in the management of dress syndrome.

 References: